nterreri/thesis/report/chapter6.md

 ## Future Work

+The implementation of
+a conversation agent provided is incomplete and inarticulate and neither of the two machine learning components of the system score excellently well.
-The primary goal of the project was to lay the ground work, architecture and research for further iterations of the project.
-As emphasized throughout Chapter 4, the system was designed for extension and modification.
+However, the primary goal of the project was to lay the ground work, research and software design for further iterations of the project;
+because of this, more time was spent on the implementation of the supporting infrastructure than on the chatbot brain and machine learning components implementation.
+The design of the system
+is modular, loosely coupled and easily extensible.
 The coverage of unit and integration tests provides confidence to any programmer continuing the work here started that the system still displays all behaviours it did when it was delivered at the end of this project, no matter what changes were made during revision and expansion.

-The "plugin" model makes the system independent of the IO device that delivers it (in the case of the group project, a webserver) which may be in the future a mobile app, a CLI client, or anything else.
+The "plugin" model makes the system independent of the IO device that delivers it which may be in the future a mobile app, a CLI client, public chat platforms or anything else.
 It is the caller's responsibility to import this project's packages and modules, and to use them as documented in the unit and integration tests.
 Similarly, the data models gathering conversation and user concerns data should be used in a similar fashion: independently of the